 - Optional bright overlays for bumpers

 For 2010, interior changes are minor, with the Compass gaining optional automatic climate control.
 The interior features a 60/40-split folding rear seat, plus an optional power driver's seat, optional fold-flat front passenger seat and optional power windows.

 - Standard illuminated cupholders

 - Available cloth, stain-resistant cloth or leather upholstery

 Under the Hood

-For 2009, the Compass gets improved floor and engine-compartment silencers and a revised exhaust resonator that Jeep says will provide a quieter ride.
-Revised suspension tuning on Sport models is designed to provide a smoother, more comfortable ride.
+The Compass has floor and engine-compartment silencers and an exhaust resonator that Jeep says will provide a quieter ride.
+Suspension tuning on Sport models is designed to provide a smoother, more comfortable ride.

 - Five-speed manual or continuously variable automatic transmission